AI Competitors

 Competition Overview

-The competition will highlight the best AI-related businesses from undergraduate student founders across the country.
+The competition will highlight the best AI-related businesses from undergraduate/graduate student founders across the country.
 Individuals and teams will compete in three rounds:

-• Virtual Pitch Round: 24 entires will be selected from all submissions to present a 10-minute pitch virtually in June 2025.
+• Virtual Pitch Round: 24 entires will be selected from all submissions to present a 10-minute pitch virtually July 1, 2026.

 Eligibility

-• All individuals and teams must be undergraduate students currently enrolled at an accredited U.S. university
+• All individuals and teams must be students currently enrolled at an accredited U.S. university

-• Students from all undergraduate majors are eligible to participate
+• Students from all majors are eligible to participate

 • Entries must focus on leveraging AI technologies as a core component of their business plan